idiap/facereclib/README.rst

   $ bin/nosetests

-Usually, all tests should pass, if you use Bob_ from the master branch.
+Usually, all tests should pass, if you use the latest packages of Bob_.
 With other versions of Bob_, you might find some failing tests, or some errors might occur.
-For Bob_ version 1.2.0 we know that the ISV and JFA tests fail due to a different random initialization of the algorithms.

 Read further